UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/R.md

 ```
 This example is based on [SHARCNET's Using R and MPI](https://www.sharcnet.ca/help/index.php/Using_R_and_MPI).

-## Using your own local R packages
+## Using your own R packages

+If we do not have R packages installed centrally that you wish to use, you can
+install them in your space on the cluster and tell R where to find them.

 First you need to tell R where to install your local package to and where to look for local packages, using the R library path.